 Although this command is correct by itself, it won't work in our setup.
 That's because we've already defined a queue called hello which is not durable.
 RabbitMQ doesn't allow you to redefine an existing queue with different parameters and will return an error to any program that tries to do that.
-But there is a quick workaround - let's declare a queue with different name, for example task_queue:
+But there is a quick workaround - let's declare a queue with different name, for example task queue:

 '''

+Start listening the queue with name 'task_queue'

-queue = await channel.declare_queue(
+await queue.consume(on_message)

-'task_queue',

-durable=True

-)

 '''